-Sausage, chips and beans is a classic; this is the mashed-up version of that with haggis, swede and potato chips and whisky baked beans (literally a can of beans with some whisky in them - classy).
+Sausage, chips and beans is a great dinner and this is my mashed-up English bastardisation in celebration of Burns Night, featuring haggis, swede and potato chips and whisky baked beans (literally a can of beans with some whisky in them - classy).
 I served this with the most ridiculous Scottish beer I’ve ever had: BrewDog’s Storm, the 8% IPA aged to buggery in an Islay cask which will bring tears to your eyes as your choke it down.
 Not many like this beer; it’s earthy and peaty and it has sweet citrus pith flavour beneath a scissor-kick-you-in-the-head barrel intensity.

 Haggis is disgusting.
 Everyone knows it but we eat it anyway.
 It’s not just because it’s made from sheep innards but it also tastes rank; peppery and mushy, stick-in-your-teeth thick, musty.
 Baked beans are wonderful; spiking them with whisky is stupid but I wanted something a little smoky to bridge the beer.
 It was perhaps the worst smelling plate of food I’ve ever eaten.
 The chips, obviously, were delicious, although there’s a reason the potato is commonly used over the swede...
 The beer ungracefully jumped over it all like a sumo-wrestler attempting ballet.
 But it all works perfectly because it’s Scottish.

 This may be my Food and Beer Pairing of the Week! but it doesn’t mean it’s a delicious one: this combination is horrible.
 Don’t ever attempt this.
 Happy Burns Night!

 Now THAT'S what I call beer writing!ReplyDelete

 Ditto to Zak.
 It beats any Pot Noodle/ Lager combo of mine or any fish paste on toast that Zak munches.ReplyDelete

 This is the beer and food pairing of 2010!